Brain-like Variational Inference: Experiments

 \paragraph{Learning to infer.} To learn the model parameters, we use a training scheme that accumulates gradients across the entire inference trajectory and applies a single update at the end.
 Specifically, we perform $T_\text{train}$ inference steps per input batch and optimize model weights using the accumulated gradients across all steps (not just the final state).
 This procedure is analogous to backpropagation through time \cite{werbos1990backpropagation, Lillicrap2019BPTT}, and $T_\text{train}$ can be interpreted as the effective model \say{depth} \cite{Bergen20Going, jastrzebski2018ResIterative, Liao2020ResBridgeGaps, schwarzschild23thesis} (\cref{fig:encoder_unrolled}).
 We find that the choice of $T_\text{train}$ has a significant effect on quantitative metrics, making it an important hyperparameter to track.
 We explore various $T_\text{train}$, but report performance using the same $T_\text{test} = 1{,}000$ steps.

 \paragraph{Hyperparameters.} In addition to $T_\text{train}$, we explore various $\beta$ values \cite{higgins2017beta}, which controls the reconstruction-KL trade-off (\cref{eq:free-energy-poisson}).
-For \ipvae and \pvae \cite{vafaii2024pvae}, varying $\beta$ traces out a reconstruction-sparsity landscape, loosely analogous to a rate-distortion trade-off \cite{alemi18fixing}.
-All models have a latent dimensionality of $K = 512$, unless specified otherwise.
-In the main paper, we stick to models with linear decoders comprised of a single dictionary, $\dec{\Phi} \in \RR^{M \times K}$, where $M$ is the input dimensionality (i.e., number of pixels).
-We explore more general nonlinear decoder architectures in the appendix.
+For \ipvae and \pvae \cite{vafaii2024pvae}, varying $\beta$ traces out a reconstruction-sparsity landscape, loosely analogous to a rate-distortion curve \cite{alemi18fixing}.
+In the main paper, all models have a latent dimensionality of $K = 512$, with linear decoders comprised of a single dictionary, $\dec{\Phi} \in \RR^{M \times K}$, where $M$ is the input dimensionality (i.e., number of pixels).
+In the appendix, we explore more general nonlinear decoder architectures and different latent dimensionalities.
 See \cref{sec:appendix:architecture-hyperparam-training-details} for additional implementation, hyperparameter, and training details.

 \paragraph{Tasks and Datasets.} We evaluate models in several ways, including convergence behavior, reconstruction–sparsity trade-off, downstream classification, and out-of-distribution (OOD; \cite{zhou2022domain, wang2022generalizing}) generalization.
 We train and evaluate models on two datasets: (1) whitened $16 \times 16$ natural image patches from the van Hateren dataset \cite{van1998independent}, used to assess convergence and reconstruction–sparsity trade-offs; (2) MNIST \cite{lecun1998mnist}, used for reconstruction, classification, and OOD generalization tests.
 A good portion of these results, including the OOD ones, are presented in the appendix, as our primary focus in this paper is theoretical, and these results warrant their focused exploration in future work.